 Bullying was always a problem but lately, it seems like there’s more bullying in schools than ever.
-In a video below we have a teen that is training Jiu-jitsu for 4 years and he finally managed to say NO to his bully.
+According to Jiu-Jitsu Times, in a video below we have a teen that is training Jiu-jitsu for 4 years and he finally managed to say NO to his bully.
 We can be sure that this guy won’t attack him again and that’s exactly the reason why training Jiu-jitsu is perfect for your kid.
 He’ll learn to defend himself and he’ll be able to lower the risk of being bullied.

 Anyway, you’re still there to help your kid as much as you can no matter if your kid is training in some martial arts or not.
 Here are a few pieces of advice that can help you to keep your kid safe.